Hi! I'm Alan. And I'm here to share what I've learned as a Shamanic Practitioner over the last 30 years.

 I'm your guide on the side, not your sage on the stage.
-I was given a mission by Spirit to help heal the world, and I can't do that on a pedestal.
-But I can do that by helping one person or a small group of people change their lives through spiritual practice.
+I was given a mission by my Spirits to teach certain spiritual practices to others, and I can't do that on a pedestal.
+But I can do that by helping one person or a small group of people change their lives.
 Besides, I don't like pedestals - they topple over way too easy.

 Anyone can read a book and adopt a title.
-But I was Initiated as a Shamanic Healer at age 11 by Great Spirit.
-And after that, as a teenager, I was trained and initiated into Feycraft, which I consider a Shamanic form of Wicca.
+But I was given a Shamanic Initiation at age 11 by the Spirits (not by people).
+And after that, as a teenager, I was trained and initiated in Feycraft.

 The pursuit of a meaningful spiritual practice literally kept me from toppling into the abyss when I was teetering on the edge of suicide.